One day in Genoa Italy: detailed itinerary to see Genoa’s main attractions in one day and practical travel tips for your visit.

 Church of Annunziata

 The church of Annunziata is a famous church in Genoa city center that Montesquieu described as ‘all golden’ and indeed, the gold vaulted ceiling is the first thing you notice as you enter this impressive church!

-Hiding behind a rather plain façade, you will find a main nave framed by tall columns with spiral design supporting a ceiling with impressive golden frames and colored frescoes.
+Hiding behind a rather plain façade, you will find the main nave framed by tall columns with a spiral design supporting a ceiling with impressive golden frames and colored frescoes.

-The visual impact is powerful and the light coming in from above the altar reflects against the golden detailng making it literally shine.
+The visual impact is powerful and the light coming in from above the altar reflects against the golden detailing making it literally shine.